 Possible side effects include: HeadacheFlushingIndigestionVisual disturbances, a condition known as nonarteritic anterior ischemic optic neuropathy (NAION) that can cause sudden blindnessDrug interactions

-These newer drugs have the same efficacy, safety profile, and cost effectiveness as Viagra.
-However, the following are major differences you should be aware of: Food, especially fatty food, can delay the absorption of sildenafil and vardenafil, but not tadalafil.
+These newer drugs have the same efficacy, safety profile, and cost effectiveness as sildenafil.
+However, the following are major differences you should be aware of: Food, especially fatty food, can delay the absorption of sildenafil, vardenafil, and avanafil, but not tadalafil.

 The duration of action of these drugs are different:

-4 to 5 hours for sildenafil and vardenafilUp to 36 hours for tadalafil
+4 to 5 hours for sildenafil, vardenafil, and avanafilUp to 36 hours for tadalafil

 Transurethral alprostadilIntracavernosal alprostadil